ruslanmv/ruslanmv.github.io/_posts/2022-08-15-Generate-video-from-text-with-Artificial-Intelligence.md

 ---
-title: "How to create a video with Artificial Intelligence from a text "
+title: "Text to video with Artificial Intelligence "
 excerpt: "Video Generator from stories with Artificial Intelligence with DALL-E and DistillBART model"

 header: